FactomProject/FactomDocs/factomDataStructureDetails.md

 ##### Redeem Condition Datastructure (RCD)

 This can be considered equivalent to a Bitcoin redeem script behind a P2SH transaction.
 The first version will only support single signature addresses.
 Type 1 is defined here.
 The RCD is hashed with SHA256 twice, (SHA256d), to prevent potential length extension attacks.
 Multisignature RCDs are planned for release soon.
+RCD Type 0x0e has been reserved for an Ethereum compatible style, detailed [here](https://github.com/pegnet/pegnetd/blob/eth_gateway/addresses.md).

 **RCD Type 1**: